For accessing rich treasures in His Word and for edification

 Then again, if you are a leader remember the true quality of your leadership would lie in serving others’ first (your team members to start with), as our good Lord exemplified by washing His disciples’ feet (John 13:3-14).
 An act which besides immediately diffusing a leadership crisis in the upper-room 2 thousand years ago (Luke 22:24-30) - even as the disciples were jostling each other figuratively for the best seat both in the upper room & in the coming Kingdom - has stood like a silent shining lamp in the darkness for many a Christian leader, trying to toe His Master’s style of ministry.

-His disciples too walking in the ways of their Master after being filled by the Spirit (Acts 2) ushered in a spiritual revolution, which is still dynamically impacting people for good…besides bringing meaning & purpose to their lives.
+Christ’s disciples too walking in the ways of their Master after being filled by the Spirit (Acts 2) ushered in a spiritual revolution, which is still dynamically impacting people for good…besides bringing meaning & purpose to their lives.
 A brief excerpt from the Biography* of D.Livingstone that immortal missionary to Africa captures the essence of his ministry…on how he had modeled it on His master.

 ‘They (people to whom he ministered) had decided to go to Kolobeng, too, for they felt that they could not live without their white friend, who healed their diseases, taught them to read, and told them of a wonderful Saviour’.